esentri/domainlifecycles/dlc-plugins/readme.md

 - flowFollowEvents: boolean, whether a flow follows published DomainEvents to their listening methods, default true
 - flowFollowImplementations: boolean, whether a flow follows the dispatch from an interface/abstract method into its implementations, default true
 - flowExcludeAccessors: boolean, whether simple accessor methods (getters/setters) are excluded from a followed flow, default false
+- staticAnalysisPackages: list of packages the static analysis (triggered by `includeFlowsFrom`) restricts itself to, default `domainModelPackages` (see [Restricting a diagram to a flow](#restricting-a-diagram-to-a-flow))

 ## Restricting a diagram to a flow